Olympics-Athletics-'Hulk' Saunders smashes her limits to Tokyo silver | Sports-Games

 Olympics-Athletics-'Hulk' Saunders smashes her limits to Tokyo silver

-The easy-going Saunders had major issues with mental health a few years back and suffered bouts of depression while also having suicidal thoughts.
+"I want to make sure that when I'm competing against the best I'm competing against the best at their best."
+Saunders has talked about having major issues with mental health a few years back and suffering bouts of depression.

 "For everything I've been through mental health-wise, injuries, you know, everything like that ... being able to really invest everything I've had mentally and physically and to be able to walk away with a medal, and be able to go out here and really inspire so many people ...
 I really just hope that I can continue to inspire and motivate."
+She left a lasting image on the podium as she raised her arms into an X above her head, a gesture she indicated in a retweet on Twitter was in support of oppressed people.
+It was among the most visible individual protests seen at the Games thus far.

+"Let them try and take this medal," she wrote on Twitter, in an apparent reference to IOC rules restricting protests.
+"I’m running across the border even though I can’t swim."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)